 So if you’re new to cookie decorating and don’t know where to start, this is a great place to be!
 Let’s take some of that guess work out of your decorating endeavors.

-#1.
-Always, ALWAYS make more royal icing of each color and consistency than you’ll need.
+1. Always, ALWAYS make more royal icing of each color and consistency than you think you’ll need.

 I made the mistake once, and ONLY once of not coloring enough royal icing for my cookies.
-If you’re working with uncolored royal icing, it’s not such a big deal.
-BUT, if you’re working with colored icing, it’s very hard to get the color just right, particularly as the color will darken as the icing dries.
+If you’re working with uncolored royal icing, it’s not big deal because you won’t notice slight differences in consistency once the icing has dried.

 Photo courtesy of Michelle from Make Me Cake Me

 5. You don’t need to pipe AND flood your base layer of royal icing.

 I love cookie decorating, but I kind of hate mixing up two consistencies of every color of icing I’m going to use.
 And I have an awfully hard time getting my piping icing to blend with my flood icing when I’m giving my cookies a base coat.